 Over the years, I’ve improved my own health tremendously with information gleaned while healing my daughter’s autoimmune conditions, autism, and PANS.
 From the gluten free diet, to treating adrenals, to supplements to boost my mood on the cloudiest of days, I owe it all to her.

 This time however, it’s knowledge from my own journey that’s helping her and I hope may be useful to you too!

 The questions got me thinking… could they?
-And what if they might have benefits far beyond hormonal acne?
+And what if they might have hormone regulating benefits far beyond acne?

 What if I gave them to my daughter, who didn’t need them for her skin, perhaps as a way to treat autism and PANS?

 I knew of the use of hormone suppressing (GnRH agonist) drugs being used for children with autism, but the risks and side effects made them something I dismissed from consideration years ago.

 Safe and effective herbs however, to potentially take the edge off some of the excess androgens, was a very enticing option!

 In this article, I will first explain why researchers believe the number of males with various cognitive developmental disorders so significantly outnumber females.
 Then, I will present some herbs that can be used to treat the conditions.
 And finally I’ll share the incredible results we’ve seen!

 Ratio of affected Males : Females

 - Aspergers 10 : 1 [R]